rust-lang/rust-forge/triage-procedure.md

 ### [S-waiting-on-author PRs][s-waiting-on-author]

-PRs with greater than 3 days of inactivity need to be processed.
+PRs with, roughly, more than a week of inactivity need to be processed.
 These can be found by looking at the "updated X days ago" on GitHub's PR list.

-First, ensure that the status tag matches the current state of the PR.
-Change the tag if necessary, and apply the procedure for the new tag.

-Then, if the author hasn't responded for more than 7 days to a request for changes or a status update, ping the author on GitHub asking for an update.
-If they've given advance warning that they won't be able to address comments for a period of time, allow for that.
+If the author hasn't responded for more than a week to a request for changes or a status update, ping the author on GitHub asking for them to check in on the PR's state.
+If they've given advance warning that they are unavailable for a period of time and therefore won't be able to address comments, do not ping until after that time.
+It is a good idea to start the message with "Ping from Triage..." so that the concerned parties know it is coming from the triage team.

-If the author's been unresponsive for more than 14 days, close the PR due to inactivity and ask the author to reopen when they have a chance to make the necessary changes.
-Make sure to thank the author for the changes.
-Also tag the PR with S-inactive-closed.

-If there has been no meaningful updates after two triage updates, with no meaningful being defined as no commits or no status updates that show progress (i.e. "Soon TM").
-The PR should be closed due to prolonged inactivity and ask the author to reopen when they have a chance to make the necessary changes.
-Make sure to thank the author for the changes, and warn them not to push to the PR while it is closed as GitHub will prevent the PR from being reopened.
-Make sure to also tag the PR with S-inactive-closed.
+If the author has not responded to a previous ping, meaning more than 2 weeks have passed with no activity, the PR should be closed with a message thanking the author for their work, asking the them to reopen when they have a chance to make the necessary changes, and warning them not to push to the PR while it is closed as that prevents it from being reopened.
+Tag the PR with `S-inactive-closed`.

-_TIP_: if an author is on holiday and you know they won't have a chance to come to a PR for a while, you can 'bump' the PR by removing and readding the tag (note that removing/readding requires clicking off the tag selection dropdown between the two actions).
+*TIP*: if an author is unavailable and you know they won't have a chance to come to a PR for a while, you can 'bump' the PR by removing and readding the tag (note that removing/readding requires clicking off the tag selection dropdown between the two actions).

 If the PR is blocked on another PR, issue, or some kind of discussion, add a comment clearly identifying what is blocking the PR (something like "This PR